Selinda Camp is situated in the Selinda Concession in the far north of Botswana .

 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of (generally) South African wines are included.
 Imported wines and spirits and champagne cost extra – and may even need to be requested in advance.

-Birdwatching: Selinda overlooks a picturesque channel, and a variety of bird species can be viewed from camp.
-On our last visit, our bird-list included wattled crane, painted snipe, swamp boubou, brown firefinch, carmine bee-eater, bateleur, eagle owl, ground hornbill, secretary bird, hammerkop, slaty and black egret, rufous-bellied heron, martial and tawny eagle as well as brown snake-eagle.See more ideas for Birdwatching in Botswana
+Birdwatching: Selinda overlooks a picturesque channel, which is great for birdwatching.
+We saw wattled crane, painted snipe, swamp boubou, eagle owl, hammerkop, slaty and black egret, rufous-bellied heron and different varieties of eagle.See more ideas for Birdwatching in Botswana

 Photographic: As Selinda Camp is partly owned by Dereck and Beverly Joubert, renowned film-makers and photographers, the emphasis here is on photography.
 Private vehicles (specially adapted for photographers) and guides can be organised for very keen photographers.See more ideas for Photographic in Botswana